ProjectMOSAIC/mosaicCalc/cran-comments.md

 OS X test environment: No ERRORs, WARNINGs, or NOTEs.

-win-builder via devtools: No ERRORs or WARNINGs.
-One NOTE relating to a possible misspelling of "ggformula" in the DESCRIPTION field of the DESCRIPTION file.
-This is a false-positive: "ggformula" is a genuine package available on CRAN.
+win-builder via devtools: No ERRORs, WARNINGs, or NOTEs.

 ## Downstream dependencies